coralsundy/coralsundy-website/_posts/2021-12-26-Mikkokusha-aka-Betrayer-1965-subtitle.md

 ------

-Mikkokusha / Betrayer (1965) ia a 1965 movie directed by Shigeo Tanaka, with notable stars Jiro Tamiya, Shiho Fujimura, and Kyoko Enami.
+Mikkokusha / Betrayer (1965) is a 1965 movie directed by Shigeo Tanaka, with notable stars Jiro Tamiya, Shiho Fujimura, and Kyoko Enami.

 ------